joinalahmed/scientific-python-workshop/README.md

     source deactivate

+Alternatively, if you would rather not set up a Python environment on your machine, you may run the course materials using `binder` by clicking on the **launch binder** button at the top of this page.

 ## Downloading Course Materials

 The final step is accessing the course materials. **If you are familiar with Git**, you can simply clone this repository: